awsdocs/iam-user-guide/doc_source/console.md

 If you forgot your root user password, choose **Forgot your password?** to reset it\.
 For more information about resetting passwords, see [Resetting Your Lost or Forgotten Passwords or Access Keys](id_credentials_access-keys_retrieve.md)\.

-## IAM User Sign\-in Page<a name="user-sign-in-page"></a>
+## IAM User Sign\-In Page<a name="user-sign-in-page"></a>

 To access the IAM user sign\-in page, you must enter your account ID or alias on the main sign\-in page\.
-Then, you can enter your IAM user name and password on this page\.
+Then you can enter your IAM user name and password on this page\.

 **IAM Sign\-in Page**